DC Decomposition of Nonconvex Polynomials with Algebraic Techniques: Polynomial dc decompositions and their complexity

 To study questions around dc decompositions of polynomials more formally, let us start by introducing some notation.
 A multivariate \emph{polynomial} $p(x)$ in variables $x\mathrel{\mathop:}=(x_1,\ldots,x_n)^T$ is a function from $\mathbb{R}^n$ to $\mathbb{R}$ that is a finite linear combination of monomials:

 where the sum is over $n$-tuples of nonnegative integers $\alpha_i$.
 The \emph{degree} of a monomial $x^\alpha$ is equal to $\alpha_1 + \cdots + \alpha_n$.
 The degree of a polynomial $p(x)$ is defined to be the highest degree of its component monomials.
 A simple counting argument shows that a polynomial of degree $d$ in $n$ variables has $\binom{n+d}{d}$ coefficients.
 A \emph{homogeneous polynomial} (or a \emph{form}) is a polynomial where all the monomials have the same degree.
-An $n$-variate form $p$ of degree $d$ has $\binom{n+d-1}{d}$ coefficients.
+An $n$-variate form $p$ of degree $d$ has $\binom{n+d-1}{d}$ coefficients. {\gh We denote the set of polynomials (resp. forms) of degree $2d$ in $n$ variables by $\tilde{\mathcal{H}}_{n,2d}$ (resp. $\mathcal{H}_{n,2d}$). }

 Recall that a symmetric matrix $A$ is positive semidefinite (psd) if $x^TAx \geq 0$ for all $x \in \mathbb{R}^n$; this will be denoted by the standard notation $A \succeq 0.$ Similarly, a polynomial $p(x)$ is said to be \emph{nonnegative} or positive semidefinite if $p(x)\geq0$ for all $x\in\mathbb{R}^n$.
 For a polynomial $p$, we denote its Hessian by $H_p$.
 The second order characterization of convexity states that $p$ is convex if and only if $H_p(x) \succeq 0$, $\forall x \in\mathbb{R}^n.$